Do you want to shed those extra pounds and maintain your ideal weight? It all starts with understanding how your body uses the fuels you give it:

 In this article, we unveil the mystery behind ‘oxidative priority,’ the hierarchy of fuel utilisation in your body.

-Unfortunately, because your body loves to store it, your body fat is last in line to be used.
-However, by intelligently managing the upstream fuels — like carbs, fat and alcohol — and giving your body what it needs, you can ensure your unwanted body fat is used sooner rather than later.
+While your body tends to hoard fat, we’ll show you how to intelligently manage the other fuels – like carbs, fat, and alcohol – to ensure that your body fat is used sooner rather than later.

 BONUS: Download Free Data-Driven Fasting Book That Has Helped Thousands Of People Personalize Their Fasting Routine